dequelabs/axe-core/doc/standards-object.md

 ### Used by Rules

-- `aria-valid-attr` - Checks if the attribute name exists in the object
+- `aria-valid-attr` - Checks if the attribute name exists in the object.
-- `aria-valid-attr-value` - Checks if the attribute value is valid for its type
+- `aria-valid-attr-value` - Checks if the attribute value is valid for its type.
-- `aria-unsupported-attr` - Checks if the attribute has the `unsupported` property
+- `aria-unsupported-attr` - Checks if the attribute has the `unsupported` property.

 ### Structure